CUNY Graduate Center: Student life

-Students at the CUNY Graduate Center have the option of living in Graduate housing, located in East Harlem.
-The eight story building includes a gym, laundry facilities, lounge and rooftop terrace with views of the Midtown skyline.
-The Graduate housing was opened in the Fall of 2011 in conjunction with the construction of the Hunter College School of Social Work.
+Some CUNY Graduate Center students live in Graduate housing in East Harlem.
+The eight-story building includes a gym, laundry facilities, lounge and rooftop terrace.
+The Graduate housing opened in fall 2011 in conjunction with the construction of the Hunter College School of Social Work.

 The Doctoral and Graduate Students' Council (DGSC) is the sole policy-making body representing students in doctoral and master's programs at the CUNY Graduate Center.

 There are over forty doctoral student organizations ranging from the Middle Eastern Studies Organization and Africana Studies Group to the Prison Studies Group and the Immigration Working Group.
 These chartered organizations host conferences, publish online magazines, and create social events aimed at fostering a community for CUNY Graduate Center students.

 Doctoral students at the CUNY Graduate Center also produce a newspaper funded by the DGSC and run by a committee of editors from the various doctoral programs.
-The paper, entitled The GC Advocate, comes out six times per academic year and is free of charge for students, faculty, staff, and visitors.
+The paper, entitled The GC Advocate, comes out six times per academic year and is free for students, faculty, staff, and visitors.